 Stephanie's background is in Global Women's Health and Activism at the Ohio State University and her experience at The University of Arts London at the London College of Fashion.
 Unchained merges her two passions - to set women free by using fashion & to tell stories of hope.

-Our curriculum UNCHAINED #itendswithme is an app that features comprehensive training curriculum on human trafficking.
+Our curriculum UNCHAINED #itendswithme is an app that features comprehensive training curriculum on human trafficking available for download now.
 The app focuses on history, awareness, accountability, safe relationships and keeping yourself and loved ones safe from the crime.
 It ignites you as an abolitionist by teaching you signs to look for and ways to report the crime for the purpose of eradicating modern-day slavery.
 It also features human trafficking news, information on upcoming UNCHAINED events and detailed information on getting help or reporting the abuse related to the crime of human trafficking to the human trafficking hotline number at 1-888-373-7888 administered by the Polaris Project.